aditi-0411/Agentic-Multimodal-RAG-for-financial-QA/README.md

 Each specialist agent uses **dense retrieval (FAISS, BGE-small embeddings) + sparse retrieval (BM25) fused with Reciprocal Rank Fusion, then reranked with a cross-encoder** — the Text Agent additionally expands the query with HyDE (Hypothetical Document Embeddings) before the dense pass, and the Table Agent adds a post-rerank numeric/percentage-pattern boost.

-## Bug fixes already applied (carried into this repo)

-The original notebook's Critic agent had two real bugs, both fixed here (see `src/agents/critic.py`):

-1. **State mutation bug** — the refine loop originally overwrote `state.query` with the critic's search hint, permanently corrupting the "original user query" for the rest of the pipeline (including logging and evaluation).
-Fixed by refining only `state.rewritten_query` and restoring it afterward.
-2. **Lost-best-answer bug** — if a REFINE iteration produced a *worse* answer (e.g. "not found in context"), the original code would still overwrite the good answer from the first pass.
-Fixed by tracking `best_answer` across iterations and only upgrading it when the new answer is actually better.

-The Router was also constrained so it can only select agents from the Planner's own candidate list — the LLM router can narrow the Planner's choice but can't hallucinate a call to an agent the Planner never considered relevant.

 ## Evaluation results

 Ran on 3 held-out queries against the BAF (financial QA) sample dataset, scored by LLM-as-judge on Faithfulness / Answer Relevancy / Context Precision / Completeness (no ground-truth labels used):